 - The days of having to be married by your mid 20’s is pretty much over.
 It’s become more and more common to marry later in life so who cares if you’re in 30’s or even 40’s and still haven’t been married yet?
 Getting married isn’t something that should be rushed into because you’ve reached a certain milestone age.
 Take your time and you will have a better understanding of what it is you want from a partner rather than speeding things along because you feel you need to be settled down by an arbitrary timeline.

 - Two words- IN-LAWS.
 The old adage of you don’t marry just your spouse, you marry their family is very true.
 Even if you get along with everyone, you’ll still have to figure out the tricky way of splitting holidays between the two families without hurting anyone’s feelings.
 There’s a lot of people to consider when you mix the in-laws into your relationship.
 This will happen even if you don’t marry the person you love so even if you don’t have legal in laws you’re still going to at some point have to deal with them.

-- Marriage is hard work.
-It shouldn’t be impossibly hard but all marriages take some degree of work in order to be successful for both partners.
+- Marriage/Long Term Relationships are hard work.
+It shouldn’t be impossibly hard but all marriages/relationships take some degree of work in order to be successful for both partners.
 Looks will fade and things won’t always be rosy.
 Look more for the person who will fight to keep your relationship during the good and bad times and that you want to fight for as well.
 Loyalty is far more important than a job title your partner has or if they look like a model.

 - Weddings are a pain in the butt to plan.
 If you’re freaking out that you haven’t had your dream wedding yet, have you considered all of the headaches your dream wedding will have associated with it in the best of circumstances and all of the drama that will go with it in the worst of circumstances?
 You can bookmark all the pictures of what you want for you dream day but when it comes down to it, a wedding is just a party and your energy would be better spent on doing something more fulfilling than pinning pretty flowers on pinterest every night.